6 Configuring a Layout

 Layout in Communication Cloud Service helps you to arrange and organize Content within a Document by defining how elements such as headers, footers, text, images, tables, and lists are positioned and displayed.
 These elements are grouped into manageable blocks, grids, or lists in the Document.
 This helps you to define or design the structure of the Document.

 As an administrator at your financial institution, you can use Communication Layout to design the structure of documents, such as a welcome communications to your new customers or relationship statements to your existing customers.
 For example, if you want to send out a relationship statement to your customers every month, you can configure Layout and structure it using Block, Grid, and List, to enhance the clarity and presentation.
-Use Block layouts for the header and footer, which will include the bank logo, greeting, and contact details.
-With the Grid layout you can display the customer and account information, with one column for customer details and another for account details.
-Finally, use a List layout to present key points or next steps in bulleted form.
+Use Block layouts for the header, Body and footer, which will include the bank logo, greeting, and contact details.
+With the Grid layout you can display the customer and account information side by side.
+Finally, use a List layout to present information in lists form.

-In Communication Cloud Service, during Package configuration, the Assembly Template defines which Documents must be included in the final output, and each Document specifies the Layouts to be used.
+In Communication Cloud Service, during Package configuration, the Rule defines which Documents must be included in the final output, and each Document specifies the Layouts to be used.
 These Layouts can be reused across multiple Documents, ensuring consistency in design.
-By associating Content with a Layout, relevant information is automatically placed in the appropriate sections.
+The User Defined Data Structure association under Layout configuration determines the relation between the Layout and associated Content configuration which processes the relevant information to determine the corresponding output and automatically places them in the appropriate sections.
 Additionally, associating Styles with the Layout defines the visual appearance.

 Functionalities